 “The Daily News hailed with enthusiasm the formation of what was known as the ‘League of Young Liberals’, which was in reality a gang of young roughs whose first act was to push a policeman through the plate glass window of the shop which served as our Committee Rooms.
 This and other violent acts were described by the Daily News as ‘diverting incidents with the Suffragettes’.”

-Moreover, just as today, at the beginning of the Suffragettes’ direct action, the British media refused to cover the actions by these “disobedient“ women.
+Moreover, just as today, at the beginning of the Suffragettes’ direct action, the British media refused to ignore these “disobedient“ women.
 In her autobiography, Emmeline Pankhurst wrote:

 “Then in 1905 we faced the hard facts.
 We realised that there was a Press boycott against Women's Suffrage.
 Our speeches at public meetings were not reported, our letters to the editors were not published, even if we implored the editors; even the things relating to Women's Suffrage in Parliament were not recorded.”